The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Sampling in Expiration Streams

-\paragraph{General-Expiration Quantile Sketch.} Recall that the quantile sketch of a set of items $X \subset \RR$ allows one to approximate the fraction $F_v = |\{x \in X \mid x \leq v\}|/|X|$ of all items less than a query value $v \in \RR$ for all possible queries.
+\subparagraph*{Quantile Sketch with Expirations.} Recall that the quantile sketch of a set of items $X \subset \RR$ allows one to approximate the fraction $F_v = |\{x \in X \mid x \leq v\}|/|X|$ of all items less than a query value $v \in \RR$ for all possible queries.
 We say that it achieves \emph{$\eps$-additive error} if its reported estimate $\hat F_v$ satisfies $|\hat F_v - F_v| \leq \eps$.
-It is well known~\cite{agarwal2013mergeable,li2001improved,DKW56} that a uniformly random sample of size $k = \mathcal{O}((1/\eps^2) \log (1/\delta))$ induces such a sketch, where the estimate $\hat F_v$ is just $1/k$ times the number of samples that are no larger than $v$.
+It is well known~\cite{agarwal2013mergeable,li2001improved,DKW56} that a uniformly random sample of size $k = \calO((1/\eps^2) \log (1/\delta))$ induces such a sketch, where the estimate $\hat F_v$ is just $1/k$ times the number of samples that are no larger than $v$.
 Thus, invoking \cref{thm:GE-sample} yields the following result.

-\begin{theorem} In a general-expiration stream consisting of $n$ items in $\RR$, one can maintain a sketch for $\eps$-additive error quantiles, that uses $\mathcal{O}((1/\eps^2)\log n\log(1/\delta))$ space, and with probability at least $1-\delta$, it succeeds throughout the stream, on all queries, and all future times $t$. \end{theorem}
+\begin{theorem} In an expiration stream consisting of $n$ items in $\RR$, one can maintain a sketch for $\eps$-additive error quantiles, that uses $\calO((1/\eps^2)\log n\log(1/\delta))$ space, and with probability at least $1-\delta$, it succeeds throughout the stream, on all queries, and all future times $t$. \end{theorem}

 To be clear, this bound considers all events parameterized by a time $t_0$ during the stream, a future time $t\ge t_0$ given what has already arrived by time $t_0$, and a quantile query $v\in \RR$.
 It guarantees success in \emph{all of these events together} with probability at least $1-\delta$.